Erratic engineeress

 A taste of summer and the perfect homemade Christmas gift.

 Continuing with my Christmas recipe series, I’d like to reintroduce you to the rum pot, which is essentially rum pickled fruit.
-I’ve already mentioned it in my Christmas post last year, when my boyfriend and I tried making it for the first time.
-It wasn’t quite perfect last year, but it turned out amazing this year, so I feel like I should share the recipe so you can give it a try too.
+I’ve already mentioned it in my Christmas post of 2019, when my boyfriend and I tried making it for the first time.
+It wasn’t quite perfect that year, but it has turned out amazing every year since (last edit as of 2023), so I wanted to share the recipe so you can give it a try too.

-Rum pot or rumtopf, is a traditional German preserve, which used to be quite popular in Slovenia as well.
-My grandmother used to make it and I remember seeing adults eat it as a child, but it sort of disappeared off the radar in Slovenia in the past 20 years, or at least I hadn’t seen it.
-Anyway, it’s awesome, so I think everyone should know about it and we should bring it back in fashion!
+Rum pot or Rumtopf is a traditional German preserve, which used to be quite popular in Slovenia as well.
+My grandmother used to make it and I remember seeing adults eat it as a child, but it sort of disappeared off the radar in the past 20 years, or at least I hadn’t seen it around much.
+Anyway, it is awesome, so I think everyone should know about it and we should bring it back!

-Traditionally, a rum pot was started in spring when the first fruits ripened and more and more layers of fruit were added over the following months as they came in season.
-The fruit is preserved in sugar and rum and brings a taste of summer during the gloomy winter days, which also makes it the perfect Christmas present and what I’m giving to my friends and family.
-It’s simple and inexpensive to make.
-You can either do it the old way and start in the spring or buy all the fruit at the end of summer and put everything in the pot in one go.
+Traditionally, a rum pot was started in spring when the first fruits ripened, then more and more layers of fruit were added over the following months as they came in season.
+The fruit is preserved in sugar and rum and brings a taste of summer during the gloomy winter days, which also makes it the perfect Christmas present and it is what I’ve started giving to my friends and family every year.
+It is very simple and inexpensive to make – you can either do it the old way and start in the spring or buy all the fruit at the end of summer and put everything in the pot in one go.
+If you want to have it done by Christmas, I recommend starting by the end of August at the latest.

 Rum pot (rum pickled fruit) recipe